-Brevard Public Schools is creating a policy mandating electrocardiogram (ECG) testing for all our student athletes.
 Electrocardiograms help identify athletes who may be at risk for sudden death from loss of heart function.
 An ECG may also assist with diagnosing several different heart conditions that put athletes at risk.
-Brevard Public Schools recently signed a Memorandum of Understanding (MOU) with Who We Play For (WWPF), an organization committed to early identification of cardiac conditions in student athletes.

-If a student’s screening comes back as needing “follow-up” or with a “high risk” designation, they will not be allowed to participate in athletics until he/she receives a medical release indicating that the student followed up with a physician and the physician has released them to fully participate in athletics.
+If a students’ test results – sent directly to parents, not BPS – indicates they need “follow-up” or have a “high risk” designation, they will not be allowed to participate in athletics until they obtain medical releases indicating that they met with a doctor and have been cleared participate in athletics.

 If parents/guardians have a previously completed ECG or would like their child to have an ECG completed by their personal physician, documentation should be included as part of the required physical forms.

 Parents can find a listing of upcoming dates and locations for ECG screenings by visiting WWPF’s website at: https://www.whoweplayfor.org/screening

 The following is a public service announcement created by the athletes from the Cape Coast Conference.
 The student athletes in the Cape Coast Conference pride themselves on sportsmanship and fair play.
 What athletes and spectators do and say during sports events is a reflection on your team, school, community, and most importantly yourself.
 Good Luck and enjoy the event.